Morneau’s update bolsters struggling media with $600 million in tax measures

 “To protect the vital role that independent news media play in our democracy and in our communities, we will be introducing measures to help support journalism in Canada,” Finance Minister Bill Morneau said in his speech to the House of Commons.

-The full details of the program won’t be available until the next federal budget, after the government receives advice from an independent panel from the journalism community.
+The full details of the program won’t be available until the next federal budget, after the government receives advice from an independent panel from the news industry.

 The goal is for the program to be funded by the government but have no role for politicians to decide what constitutes a media outlet or who would be eligible.
 That way, the government hopes to avoid the appearance of conflict between a free press and government influence.